Starting a business in Colorado takes 7 steps:

 If you want to learn more about LLC vs. Corporation, check out this video.

-If you want to form a Corporation in Colorado, you can file it yourself or you can hire a filing company like Northwest.
+If you want to form a Corporation in Colorado, you can file it yourself or you can hire a filing company.

 Step 3: Register Your Business Entity with the CO Secretary of State